Affordable Caribbean Travel

 Time Spent in Roatan

-A small town boasting one of the most beautiful beaches in Aruba, Mangel Halto.
-Affordable, gorgeous, and (mostly) quiet, this seaside town can be used as a jumping-off point for the rest of the wonders that Aruba has to offer.
+A small town boasting the best snorkeling beach in Aruba, Mangel Halto.
+Affordable and quiet, this seaside town can be used as a jumping-off point for exploring the rest of Aruba’s many beaches, hiking paths, museums, and restaurants.

 Time Spent in Aruba

 A tricky visit for a backpacker on a budget.
 Key West spotlights the extravagant, but looking beyond this allows for a much more authentic- and affordable- vacation.
 Of course, keep some wiggle room in the budget for a trip to Dry Tortugas.

 A secluded archipelago off the northeast coast of Panama.
 Boasting an exciting nightlife and a wealth of biodiversity, Bocas del Toro checks all the boxes on any travel adventurer’s must-see list.
 This trip is planned for October to November, 2022.